 In most cases, this amount is set by a judge who will consider your injuries, treatment, duration of therapy, the crash’s severity, and loss of wages.
 If you’re not at fault, the settlement will most likely be larger.

 Walker explains that all personal injury lawyers work on a contingency basis, meaning they do not get paid until you are paid your settlement.
 Walker takes a third of settlements, he says, which is the standard.

 It may take quite a while to receive a settlement, but you’ll still need to pay some bills and live your life in the meantime.

 A personal loan is one option to help you through this period.
-If approved, many lenders will transfer the funds into your account in as little as one business day.
+However, different personal loans come with different rates, fees and requirements, so check out what the best personal loans are to ensure that you choose the best option for you.
+If you are approved, many lenders will transfer the funds into your account in as little as one business day.

 Heather Skyler writes about business, finance, family life and more.
 Her work has appeared in numerous publications, including the New York Times, Newsweek, Catapult, The Rumpus, BizFluent, Career Trend and more.
 She lives in Athens, Georgia with her husband, son, and daughter.